 , making an easy bailout early in the ride possible before climbing to the mid-mountain elevation section of the trail.
 There are lots of intersections to navigate along this route, so follow the gold blazes.
 There are a few "you are here" map signs at the more complex intersections to help simplify things.
 Consistent with Massanutten trails, this route does include rocky sections, but they are not super technical, plus they are mixed in with the most flow trails in the network.

-will exit the woods just below the pond where the Green Loop
+Boundary will exit the woods just below the pond where the Green Loop and Go

 Loop reveals itself with a machine-cut bench with lots of fun rocks to challenge intermediate riding skills.